A formula for the cohomology and $K$-class of a regular Hessenberg variety: Hessenberg varieties and their equations

 (There are no signs in the sum since the sign in the Laplace expansion cancels with the sign needed to rearrange the columns of a minor of $\mathcal{N}$ into their order in $N_i$.)

 On the other hand, we can show that $\mathcal{N}$ is singular.
 Laplace expansion along the $k$-th column gives

 and

 where $\phi_j$ is $\phi$ composed with projection to the $j$-th entry and $M^j$ is the submatrix of $M$ formed by deleting the $j$-th row and the $k$-th column.
-Hence the first row of $\mathcal{N}$ is a linear combination of the other rows.
+Hence the first row of $\mathcal{N}$ is a linear combination of the other rows since each $\phi_j$ is linear.
 Therefore

 and

 \end{proof}

 We prove the next theorem by determinantal calculations.